OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/nodejs-v4/Readme.md

 - **Zip** up the contents of the `Manifest` folder to create a `manifest.zip`
 - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

+9) To test facebook auth flow [create a facebookapp](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-facebook?view=azure-bot-service-4.0) and get client id and secret. now Go to your bot channel registartion-> configuration->Add OAuth connection string-> give connection Name : for ex `facebookconnection` service provider-> select facebook add clientid and secret of your facebook app that we have created above and click on save.

+Open the ".env" file in the project and add connection name which we have provided in bot channel registration ConnectionName =

 ## Overview

 This project is meant to help a Teams developer in two ways.
 First, it is meant to show many examples of how an app can integrate into Teams.
 Second, it is meant to give a set of patterns, templates, and tools that can be used as a starting point for creating a larger, scalable, more enterprise level bot to work within Teams.
 Although this project focuses on creating a robust bot, it does include simples examples of tabs as well as examples of how a bot can give links into these tabs.